kunpengliao1/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/optimus-workflow.md

 ## Identification of Empty Droplets

-In addition, the pipeline runs the EmptyDrops function from the [dropletUtils](http://bioconductor.org/packages/release/bioc/html/DropletUtils.html) R package to identify cell barcodes that correspond to empty droplets.
+For the single-cell mode, the pipeline runs the EmptyDrops function from the [dropletUtils](http://bioconductor.org/packages/release/bioc/html/DropletUtils.html) R package to identify cell barcodes that correspond to empty droplets.
 Empty droplets are those that did not encapsulate a cell but instead acquired cell-free RNA from the solution in which the cells resided -- such as secreted RNA or RNA released when some cells lysed in solution ([Lun, et al., 2018](https://www.ncbi.nlm.nih.gov/pubmed/?term=30902100)).
 This ambient RNA can serve as a substrate for reverse transcription, leading to a small number of background reads.
 Cell barcodes that are not believed to represent cells are identified in the metrics and raw information from dropletUtils is provided to the user.

 ## Count Matrix Construction